 I always go to thrift/charity shops, where things are waaay cheaper, but I sometimes end up spending too much money anyway haha

 Do they have garage sales, or boot sales, in France?
-Those can be good places to find clothes for really cheap!posted almost 2 years ago
+Those can be good places to find clothes for really cheap!posted about 2 years ago

 Honestly, there is nothing more inspirational than Pinterest.
 If you want to save a couple of spare euros, make a change with the things you already have.
 My favourite way is to add sequins or glitter, especially to shoes… It creates a completely different look that definitely makes you (at least) feel like your wardrobe has been refreshed!posted almost 2 years ago

 I like checking out thrift stores.
 Chictopia shop also has items that are inexpensive, similar to Zara’s price range.posted almost 2 years ago

 Fashion does cost a lot, unfortunately, and that is why it is such a multi-billionare industry!
 However, we all can beat the system (even if by a little) by doing DIY and like what Catie said, charity/thrift shops!

 Here on EverybodyIsUgly, Chictopian Editors, Sylvia and Sam of LipGlossandBlack do some simple YET awesome DIYs!
 You can check them out!posted almost 2 years ago